-Curious to what is coconut Aminos?
+Curious about what is Coconut Aminos?
 Then this guide will take you through everything you need to know about this cool paleo friendly soy sauce.

-What stir fry is complete without a good soy sauce?
-Unfortunately, when you are on the paleo diet or if you have issues with gluten, soy sauce and tamari are out of the question.
-This can rule out so many dishes that rely on this ingredient such as the stir fry, some stews as a dipping sauce, and much more.
+What stir-fry is complete without a good soy sauce?
+Unfortunately, when you are on the Paleo diet or if you have issues with gluten, soy sauce and tamari are out of the question.
+These forbidden ingredients can rule out so many dishes that rely on this ingredient such as the stir-fry, some stews as a dipping sauce, and much more.

 The Many Wonders of the Coconut Tree